YannCebron/m68kplugin/platforms/amiga/src/main/resources/docs/amigaHardwareRegister/COPCON.md

-This is a 1 bit register that when set true, allows the coprocessor to access the Blitter hardware.
+This is a 1-bit register that when set true, allows the coprocessor to access the Blitter hardware.
 This bit is cleared power on reset, so that the coprocessor cannot access the Blitter hardware.